 Whey Protein Shake

 - Protein shakes made with just skim milk and flavored whey protein powder are surprisingly effective.
 They provide energy, kill hunger, and are pretty darn healthy.
-Most people actually get more than enough protein in their daily diet, so for the most part this shake serves as more of an easy snack replacement than a nutritional must.
+Most people actually get more than enough protein in their daily diet, so protein shakes are not necessary for most people.

 - Portion: One cup skim milk, one scoop of powder (level, not heaped).
 Mix well, enjoy.